• Skip to primary navigation

 • You can use canned chicken, like Swanson Premium Chunk Chicken, in this recipe.
 It saves the step of cooking and shredding the chicken before.

-• Looking for something other than guacamole to dip these taquitos into?
+• Are you looking for something other than guacamole to dip these taquitos into?
 Try this tomatillo sauce from Chili Pepper Madness.

 More shredded chicken recipes